Streaming Model Cascades for Semantic SQL

 The cascade's three-region structure determines how classification errors arise.
 Accepted records receive $\hat{y}_i = 1$ without oracle verification; those with $y_i = 0$ are false positives.
 Rejected records receive $\hat{y}_i = 0$; those with $y_i = 1$ are false negatives.
 Delegated records receive $\hat{y}_i = y_i$ from the oracle and contribute no errors.

 Errors thus originate exclusively from the accept and reject regions.
-Precision depends on $\tau_{\text{high}}$: raising it reduces false positives but delegates more records to the oracle.
-Recall is governed by $\tau_{\text{low}}$: lowering it reduces false negatives at the cost of higher delegation.
+The two thresholds play asymmetric, complementary roles: $\tau_{\text{high}}$ governs precision (raising it reduces false positives but delegates more records to the oracle), while $\tau_{\text{low}}$ governs recall (lowering it reduces false negatives at the cost of higher delegation).
 We quantify quality using:

 where $F_\beta$ balances precision and recall ($\beta > 1$ favors recall; $\beta = 1$ yields the standard $F_1$ score).
 The cascade problem is thus a three-way tradeoff among precision, recall, and oracle cost.